skstan256/startup/notes.md

 # Notes for 260

+## Startup Misc.
+- You'll have less than 4GB of space to store data in your database
+    - Check if local storage is a possibility

 ## GitHub Assignment:

 When resolving a merge conflict, remember to save the file after you choose the resolution!
 Then use `git add` plus the filename, then commit, then push (I think?).